 How to Know if It’s Time to Update Your Website

 1. Your Website Looks and Feels Outdated

-The look and feel of your website are as important as the content you add to it.
-Today’s web standards are changing faster and faster than ever.
-Keeping up with some of the top design trends not only tells your customers that you care; it tells them that your brand is cutting edge.
+The look and feel of your website are as important as the content you add to it, and today’s web standards are changing faster than ever.
+Keeping up with some of the top design trends not only tells your customers that you care, but also tells them that your brand is cutting edge.
 You owe it to yourself to reflect your brand message in the design of your site, updating the content every few years to enhance the usability and clarity.
 This helps keep your website looking fresh in the eyes of your visitors.

 2. Your Website Has a Poor User Experience

 Having a poor user experience on your website is the biggest detractor of repeat visitors.
 Sites with difficult navigation practices make it hard for the viewer to understand how to use your website and make your content and services murky.
 If your website is clunky, disorganized, or otherwise confusing to use, it might be time for an overhaul.

 The whole reason why you have a website is to connect with your audience, and if that isn’t happening, it’s a clear sign that something is wrong.
 Having low traffic not only hurts your potential revenue but also the company or business as a whole.
 Keep an eye on the metrics of your site, and if traffic continues to diminish, it’s may be a good time to consider a re-design.